All Episodes

 Of course I'm concerned.

-I don't think he's gonna do anything.
+I don't think he's going to do anything.

 I don't think he even knows who he is.